 a) No. of Locations Locations Numbers National (No. of States) Pan India International (No. of Countries) 81 Countries b) What is the contribution of exports as a percentage of the total turnover of the entity?
-60.50% c) A brief on types of customers The company markets products meant for patients and/or end consumers through distributors and supplies to institutional customers such as private and government hospitals.
-The company exports its products to various overseas customers through its own subsidiaries and also other distributors.
-API is supplied to other pharmaceutical companies for their use in formulations business (B2B).
-The company also does contract manufacturing for other pharmaceutical companies.
+60.50% c) A brief on types of customers through distributors and supplies to and government hospitals.
+The con overseas customers through its own API is supplied to other pharmaceutica ant for patients and/or end consumers institutional customers such as private inspany exports its products to various subsidiaries and also other distributors.
+Il companies for their use in formulations does contract manufacturing for other

-\ Exports from India
+^{} Exports from India